Vocal and Choral

 Bonnie Wagner, piano

-Commissioned by soprano Kimberly Walton
+Absence and Spring Rain commissioned by soprano Kimberly Walton

-Premiered May 9, 2010 by Walton, Ji-Young Lee, piano, Brooklyn College, Brooklyn, NY
+Complete set premiered May 9, 2010 by Walton, Ji-Young Lee, piano, Brooklyn College, Brooklyn, NY

 These three songs were written to poems by Sara Teasdale, an American poet active in the early part of the 20th century.
 The first, I would live in your love, was originally commissioned separately by the Lotte Lehmann Foundation in 2006; the others followed when soprano Kimberly Walton asked me to write a few more songs to create a small Teasdale set.
 Seen as a group, the poems form a kind of loose narrative describing various stages of a love affair: I would live in your love depicts the powerful rush of emotion that accompanies the beginnings of a romance; Absence speaks of a great separation between lovers; and in Spring Rain, the narrator looks back upon life with the wisdom of experience.